Wireless-Innovation-Forum/Common-Data/README.md

 If cloning fails, it can be that the transfer quota has been reached for the month.
 In that case, please contact: https://github.com/LeePucker

+The recommended way to obtain the data is to use GIT.
+Any other method such as direct download from GitHub website is not insured to give proper results, and you can end up only with small tracker text files.
+In that case, see section below "Retrieving the raw files from LFS" to recover the full binary files using GIT command line.

 ## Data integration in SAS environment

 ### Cloning the repository